 Like many American cities, the City of Howell, Michigan requires its property owners to keep their lawns mowed below a certain height.
 Violators of the ordinance are charged a fine as well as a fee for the costs associated with hiring a private contractor to mow or otherwise maintain the property.
-Such an ordinance, of course, occupies the same moral plane as laws that lock up three generations of families in a labor camp for life because somebody’s uncle tried to leave the country.
+Such an ordinance, of course, occupies the same moral plane as laws that feed subordinates to hungry piranhas or shooting up 11 musicians with helicopter gunships (that last might be justifiable, depending on the musicians).

 Or so David Shoemaker, a Howell homeowner, would have you believe.
 He complains that such an ordinance “makes the City look like North Korea rather than an American city.”
 Kim Jong Eun would be amused … or, if he was not, he’d have David shot to pieces with an anti-aircraft gun.

 It seems that Shoemaker and his daughter planted a maple tree in their tree lawn, that strip of grass between the sidewalk and the street.
 The maple flourished for a few years, until the City came along to widen the curb.
 City workers hacked down the tree, and – when Shoemaker complained – they imperiously told him there was nothing he could do about it, because the City owned the tree lawn.
 Later, the same workers planted nine saplings in the tree lawn, and guy-wired them to a fare-thee-well.